 - For valid repots we will post your name on our website (unless you desire otherwise), and as a token of our gratitude for your assistance, we offer a reward for every valid report of a security problem that was not yet known to us which has a CVSSv3.1 score of 4.0 or higher.

 Note: While we might give a reward in some cases we are in no way obligated to do so, providing rewards is always fully at our discretion.
+Also all rewards are final and canno't be traded for another type of reward.

 What does classify as a vulnerability